 10. Must.
 Must can be used to show that something is forbidden (you mustn’t smoke here), to make a polite command (you must finish your dinner before you see your friend) and to make an assumption with some certainty (It’s 11pm.
 You must be exhausted!).

-I hope you enjoyed this blog, and found it useful!
-Stay tuned for more content!
-As always, don’t forget to book your Free Trial Lesson with us here at Crown Academy!
+Thank you for reading this blog!
+As always, don’t forget to book your Free Trial Lesson with us here at Crown Academy.